vuejs/vue/.github/CONTRIBUTING.md

 $ npm install
 ```

-This would also run the `postinstall` script which will link git commit hooks if you are on a Unix-like system.
+This will also run the `postinstall` script which links two git hooks:

+- `pre-commit`: runs ESLint on staged files.
+- `commit-msg`: validates commit message format (see below).

 ### Commiting Changes